garnetluvcookie/PigeonVideo.github.io/ToS.md

-# PigeonVideos Terms of Service
+# PigeonVideos Terms of Use
 ___
 ##### SECTION 1: ACCOUNT SUSPENSIONS
 ###### 1.1.
 Pigeon Video has established an easily accessible means of allowing anyone to notify the availability of infringing, illegal, or adult content by reporting it on the Pigeon Video service.